 From 2005 to 2007, with the generous support of the John Foster and Janet Avery Dulles Fund and a grant from the National Historical Publications and Records Commission (NHPRC), the Mudd Manuscript Library completed a project to process many of its economics-related public policy collections to modern standards.
 Twenty-nine collections, totaling over 1,100 linear feet, were processed.
 This guide is designed to increase access to these collections, as well as twenty-six related collections at the Mudd Manuscript Library which have also been processed.
 These fifty-five collections, totally over 3,000 linear feet, comprise a majority of the Mudd Manuscript Library's holdings related to economics.
-Additional materials may be found through searches of the Princeton University EAD Finding Aids website, Princeton University online catalog, or by consulting a reference archivist at the Mudd Manuscript Library.
+Additional materials may be found through searches of the Princeton University Finding Aids, Princeton University Catalog, or by contacting us via our Ask Us! form.